 None of the Company's executive officers or directors have received any cash compensation for services rendered to the Company.
 From March 13, 2020 through the earlier of consummation of the Company's initial business combination and its liquidation, the Company will pay (i) its Chief Financial Officer \$7,500 per month for his services and (ii) the sponsor \$10,000 per month for office space, secretarial and administrative services provided to members of its management team.
 In addition, the sponsor, the Company's executive officers and directors, or any of their respective affiliates will be reimbursed for any out-of-pocket expenses incurred in connection with activities on the Company's behalf such as identifying potential target businesses and performing due diligence on suitable business combinations.
-The Company's audit committee will review on a quarterly basis all payments that were made to the sponsor, the Company's executive officers or directors, or the Company's or their affiliates.
+The Company's audit committee will review on a quarterly basis all payments that were made to the sponsor, the Company's executive officers, or the Company's or their affiliates.
 Any such payments prior to an initial business combination will be made from funds held outside the Trust Account.
-Other than quarterly audit committee review of such reimbursements, the Company does not expect to have any additional controls in place governing the Company's reimbursement payments to its directors and executive officers for their out-of-pocket expenses incurred in connection with the Company's activities on the Company's behalf in connection with identifying and consummating an initial business combination.
-Other than these payments and reimbursements, no compensation of any kind, including finder's and consulting fees, will be paid by the company to the sponsor, the Company's executive officers and directors, or any of their respective affiliates, prior to completion of its initial business combination.
+Other than quarterly audit committee review of such reimbursements, the Company does not expect to have any additional controls in place governing the Company's reimbursement payments to its directors and executive officers for their out-of-pocket expenses incurred in connection with the Company's neimbursement payments to its directors and executive officers for their out-of-pocket expenses incurred in connection with the Company's reimbursement payments to its directors and executive officers for their out-of-pocket expenses incurred in connection with the Company's neimbursement payments to its directors and executive officers for their out-of-pocket expenses incurred in connection with the Company's reimbursement payments, including finder's and consulting an initial business combination.
+Other than these payments and reimbursements, no compensation of any kind, including finder's and consulting fees, will be paid by t